How Solent Sea Rescue Uses D4H To Control Their Resources And Capabilities

 The organization operates 2 inshore boats, an Arctic 24 and an ex RNLI D class.
 They work closely with nearby units to provide safety cover to one of the busiest commercial and leisure waterways in the UK.
 With everything from cruise liners & cargo vessels, ferries & fast catamarans, and even paddle boarders & windsurfers, Solent Rescue can be called upon to assist all manners of people and animals that may need help when they least expect it.

-Solent Sea Rescue was looking for a solution to ease the centralized administrative burden of the organization as a whole and to help each of the independent lifeboat organizations manage their personnel, equipment, and incident reporting records.
-They wanted to connect multiple teams together to report upwards to a single organization, the SSRO.
-Create large datasets to understand their resources, capabilities, personnel, and equipment available within their organization.
+Solent Rescue was looking for a solution to ease the centralized administrative burden of the organization as a whole and to help each of the independent lifeboat organizations manage their personnel, equipment, and incident reporting records.
+They wanted to connect multiple teams together to report upwards to a single organization, Solent Rescue.
+The idea behind this was to create large datasets to understand their resources, capabilities, personnel, and equipment available within their organization as a whole.

-Common Reporting: SSRO ensures that all teams are using the same reporting forms, categories, and tags.
-Update forms in real-time across their association.
+Common Reporting: Solent Rescue can now ensure that all teams are using the same reporting forms, categories, and tags and update forms in real-time across their association.

 No Paperwork Delays: Electronic reporting removes the delays created by paper-based reporting.
 Once a report is published, all organization statistics, charts, and maps are immediately updated.

-Compare & Contrast: They can now put SAR teams side-by-side to compare and contrast their ability to pass an audit or receive grants for their logistics, incident command, response, and capabilities.
+Compare & Contrast: They can now put the teams side-by-side to compare and contrast their ability to pass an audit or receive grants for their logistics, incident command, response, and capabilities.

-Determine Training Requirements: Understand the training needs through-out SSRO.
-Deciding what the training liability and costs look like, and what budgetary requirements are coming in the next year.
+Determine Training Requirements: D4H has provided the visibility to allow Solent Rescue to oversee training requirements throughout each of their teams.
+Deciding what the training liability and costs look like, and what budgetary requirements are coming in the next year has now been simplified.